-Children will be randomised separately according to whether they are enrolled in the PED or WARD group.
+Children will be allocated 1:1 to each of the two factorial randomisations, separately for the PED and WARD group.
 Randomisation lists will be computer-generated based on random permuted blocks, stratified by clinical site.

 9.2 AIMS AND OBJECTIVES